-- 1.12 A great deal of information has been gathered to provide the basis for preparing the LDP.
+1.12 A great deal of information has been gathered to provide the basis for preparing the LDP.
 Some of this is from existing sources such as the Census and the Index of Multiple Deprivation, but much is original research commissioned or carried out by the Council.
-Most of this is accessible through the Internet or can be viewed at the Council offices.
+Most of this is accessible through the Internet or can be viewed at the Council Offices.
 The information, often referred to as the "evidence base", has been used to help identify the issues facing the area and to develop and test different solutions, or options.
-Reference is made to the evidence base throughout the LDP and a list is identified in Appendix 3. - 1.13 The Council has worked with representatives from public, private and voluntary organisations, through a series of facilitated workshops, to identify issues and options in the context of general work on the choice of strategy and specific research studies.
+Reference is made to the evidence base throughout the LDP and a list is identified in Appendix 3.

+- 1.13 The Council has worked with representatives from public, private and voluntary organisations, through a series of facilitated workshops, to identify issues and options in the context of general work on the choice of strategy and specific research studies.
 These events are documented and are part of the evidence base.
 The Council has also undertaken public consultation on the preferred strategy.
 The views and information from these processes have all helped to form the LDP.

-- 1.14 The achievement of sustainable development is a key element of the planning system.
-"In Wales, sustainable development means enhancing the economic, social and environmental wellbeing of people and communities, achieving a better quality of life for our own and future generations: - In ways which promote social justice and equality of opportunity; and - In ways which enhance the natural and cultural environment and respect it's limits - using only our fair share of the earth's resources and sustaining our cultural legacy. - Sustinable development is the process by which we reach the goal of sustainability."
+In preparing the Deposit Plan, the Council has worked closely with neighbouring local planning authorities to ensure cross boundary issues have been taken into account. - 1.14 The achievement of sustainable development is a key element of the planning system.
+"In Wales, sustainable development means enhancing the economic, social and environmental wellbeing of people and communities, achieving a better quality of life for our own and future generations: - In ways which promote social justice and equality of opportunity; and - In ways which enhance the natural and cultural environment and respect it's limits - using only our fair share of the earth's resources and sustaining our cultural legacy.

+Sustainable development is the process by which we reach the goal of sustainability."

-(One Wales: One Planet, WAG, 2009).
+(One Wales: One Planet, WG, 2009).